networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 ---

-In the previous step, we have explored docker compose with multiple services and it works very well on users laptop or desktop.
-In this section, we are going to explore how to deploy the these services to a Kubernetes cluster with multiple instances of each and see how they can discovery each other.
+In the previous step, we have explored docker compose with multiple services and it works very well on user's laptop or desktop.
+In this section, we are going to explore how to deploy these services to a Kubernetes cluster with multiple instances of each and see how they can discovery each other.

 First let's create a Kubernetes cluster with one master and three worker nodes.
 For the steps